sugartechllc/WxflowToChords/README.md

 ## DecodeWxflow Configuration
 A JSON structure defines the mapping between the wxflow input data and the CHORDS portal api.
-A collection of wxflow decoders are defined (`wxflow_decoders`), for each messae that is to be translated.
+A collection of wxflow decoders are defined (`wxflow_decoders`), for each message that is to be translated.
 Each one contains a list of match attributes.
-If an incoming messages matches one of the `wxflow_msgs`, that entry is used to decode the message.
+If an incoming messages matches one of the `wxflow_decoders`, that entry is used to decode the message.

 The `wxflow_type` in `wxflow_decoders` (e.g. "ObsAir") are user-assigned, and have no special meaning.